Editor's note: This story originally ran on April 10 and has been updated following Celtics-Bucks Game 3.

 "My job is to try to make every shot attempt of the opponent's as tough as I can.
 If that's me putting my body on the line then each time I'm going to step up and do it," Baynes said.
 "It's fun for me.
 I like it when guys are focused on [trying to dunk on] me because then they're not focused on their game."

-Baynes logs only 18.3 minutes per game, but he starts each half alongside All-Star Al Horford in Boston's frontcourt, and there's an obvious difference in the Celtics' defensive intensity when Baynes is on the floor.
+Baynes logged only 18.3 minutes per game during the 2017-18 season, but he started most halves alongside All-Star Al Horford in Boston's frontcourt, and there was an obvious difference in the Celtics' defensive intensity when Baynes was on the floor.

-The Celtics own a defensive rating of 97.2 with Baynes on the court this season.
-That's the best individual defensive rating for a qualifying player in the NBA this season and it's also 4.3 points per 100 possessions better than Boston's league-best defensive rating of 101.5 overall.
+The Celtics owned a defensive rating of 97.0 with Baynes on the court.
+That was the best individual defensive rating for a qualifying player in the NBA this season and it was also 4.5 points per 100 possessions better than Boston's league-best defensive rating of 101.5 overall.

-Individually, Baynes is allowing a mere 0.75 points per play this season, according to Synergy Sports data.
-Among the 206 NBA players with at least 500 possessions defended, Baynes ranks No. 1 in points allowed per possession.
+Individually, Baynes allowed a mere 0.739 points per play, according to Synergy Sports data.
+Among the 207 NBA players with at least 500 possessions defended this season, Baynes ranked No. 1 in points allowed per possession (and by a healthy margin with Golden State's Andre Iguodala second at 0.768 points allowed per play).

 It's why Celtics coach Brad Stevens calls Baynes an "elite" NBA defender.
 And it's why Horford, maybe Boston's top candidate to earn All-Defense honors this season, can't gush enough about the Australian giant who has drastically eased the load up front this season.

-"He makes my job so much easier," said Horford, who ranks fourth on that same list of qualifying defenders while allowing 0.80 points per play, per Synergy.
+"He makes my job so much easier," said Horford, who ranks sixth on that same list of qualifying defenders while allowing 0.799 points per play, per Synergy.

 "People always obviously talk about our defense and how great it is, but [Baynes'] impact is what has put us in this position.
 And nobody talks about him for Defensive Player of the Year and all those things.
 I'm not a numbers guy, but I think his impact goes a long way.